natesoch/EECS568-imu-dead-reckoning/README.md

 We use correction mechanism that relies on the assumption of zero velocity in the time when a user is alternating steps (when their foot is planted on the ground).
 While ZUPT usually assumes absolute zero velocity, this project implements a Soft ZUPT formulation, meaning velocities close to zero are considered zero.

 ### System Design Diagram
+Below is the system diagram showing how the ESP32, IMU, and laptop comunication and exchange information.
 <p>
   <img src="data-collection/img/system_design.jpg" />
 </p>